-Placeholder for Decision Making Process - Bucket 3
+Placeholder for Decision Making Process - Bucket 2

-Once the prioritization scheme for the MERR Plan is addressed during the Bucket Three phase, then the decision making process used by the Council will be depicted in this section.
+Once the prioritization scheme for the MERR Plan is addressed during the Bucket Two phase, then the decision making process used by the Council will be depicted in this section.

-The Bucket Three phase will to be addressed prior to the onset of the next Program amendment process and will include further discussion with the region's managers and stakeholder through focused meetings or online forums.
+The Bucket Two phase will to be addressed prior to the onset of the next Program amendment process and will include further discussion with the region's managers and stakeholder.